mikegachunji/SendIT/README.md

 3. The application should display a Google Map with computed travel distance and journey duration between the pickup location and the destination.
 4. The user gets real-time email notification when Admin changes the status of their parcel.
 5. The user gets real-time email notification when Admin changes the present location their parcel.

-NB:
-1. The user can only cancel or change the destination of a parcel delivery when the parcel’s status is yet to be marked as delivered.
-2. Only the user who created the parcel delivery order can cancel the order.